ubitech/entropy-docs/docs/o_streams.rst

 Visualize streams
 -----------------------
-- In order to visualize a new stream several consecutive steps have to be undertaken .
+- In order to visualize a stream several consecutive steps have to be undertaken .
 - Initially the user must login.

 .. image:: assets/ENTROPY_cmdash.png